benlue/coservCLI/README.md

 @coserv/cli
 -----------

-A command line tool of coServ.
+A command line tool of coServ v1.0.
 You can use it to create (initialize) new web applications and start/stop a coServ instance.
 It can help to save quite a few keyn strokes.
+Please note that this command line tool does NOT work with coServ pre-release version (version &lt; 1.0).

 ## Prerequisites